 - make continual progress toward a goal of no accidents, injuries, or harm to human health and the environment from products and operations, and openly report health, safety, environmental, and security performance.

 Adherence to this policy and to the highest EHS standards is overseen by the Grace EHS Steering Committee.
-The committee is comprised of the Senior Vice President, Integrated Supply Chain (ISC), the Senior Vice President, Government Relations and EHS (both of whom report to the President and Chief Executive Officer), and all EHS and ISC Directors.
+The committee is comprised of the President, the Senior Vice President, EHS and Public Affairs (both of whom report to the Chief Executive Officer), and all EHS Directors.
 The committee meets quarterly to track progress on EHS Management System effectiveness, improvement initiatives, and key performance indicators (KPIs).
 EHS teams provide executive briefings on EHS programs and KPIs to Grace Leadership at monthly and quarterly business review meetings.

 Our customers and neighboring communities can be assured that we have established robust environment, health, and safety programs and that we continue to reduce the environmental impact of our facilities and products.
 At all manufacturing locations, we have institutionalized programs to increase process efficiency, reduce waste, and save energy.
 Grace has implemented energy management systems, certified to the ISO 50001 standard, at our facilities in Worms and Duren, Germany.